NetSweet/netsuite/README.md

 [![Slack Status](https://netsuite-slackin.fly.dev/badge.svg)](https://netsuite-slackin.fly.dev)
 [![Gem Version](https://badge.fury.io/rb/netsuite.svg)](http://badge.fury.io/rb/netsuite)

+> [!WARNING]
+> I ([@ilovetaly](https://github.com/iloveitaly) am not actively using this gem for any projects (I'm using [this python package](https://github.com/jacobsvante/netsuite) instead) and do not have time for further maintenance.
+I'll need monthly sponsors, paid consulting around this gem, or if anyone else wants to help with maintenance, please drop me a note.
+Apologies!

 # NetSuite SuiteTalk API Ruby Gem

 * This gem will act as a wrapper around the NetSuite SuiteTalk Web Services API.